Semantic Edge Detection with Diverse Deep Supervision: Distinct Supervision Targets in SED

 \subsection{Discussion}

 Previous SED models \cite{yu2017casenet,yu2018simultaneous,bertasius2015high,hu2019dynamic} only impose supervision on Side-5 and the final fused activation.
-In \cite{yu2017casenet}, the authors have tried several deeply supervised architectures.
-They first separately used all of Side-1 $\sim$ Side-5 for SED, with each side connected with a classification loss.
+In CASENet, the authors have tried several deeply supervised architectures.
+They first separately used all of Side-1 $\sim$ Side-5 for SED, with each side connected with a semantic classification loss.
 The evaluation results are even worse than the basic architecture that directly applies $1 \times 1$ convolution at Side-5 to obtain semantic edges.
-It is widely accepted that the lower layers of neural networks contain low-level, less-semantic features such as local edges, which are unsuitable for semantic classification because semantic category recognition needs abstracted high-level features that appear in the top layers of neural networks.
-Thus they would obtain poor classification results at bottom sides.
-Unsurprisingly, simply connecting each low-level feature layer and high-level feature layer with a classification loss and deep supervision for SED task results in a clear performance drop.
+It is widely accepted that the bottom layers of DCNNs contain low-level, less-semantic features such as local edges, which are less effective for semantic classification because semantic category recognition needs abstracted high-level features that mainly appear in the top layers of neural networks.
+Thus, they would obtain poor classification results at bottom sides.
+Unsurprisingly, simply connecting each low-level feature layer and high-level feature layer with a classification loss and deep supervision for SED results in a clear performance drop.

-Yu \etal \shortcite{yu2017casenet} also attempted to impose deep supervision of binary edges at Side-1 $\sim$ Side-3 in CASENet but observed divergence in the semantic classification at Side-5.
-With the top supervision of semantic edges, the top layers of the network will be supervised to learn abstracted high-level semantics that can summarize different appearance variations of the target categories.
-Since the bottom layers are the bases of the top layers for the representation power of the DCNNs, the bottom layers will be supervised to serve the top layers for obtaining high-level semantics through back propagation.
-Conversely, with bottom supervision of category-agnostic edges, the bottom layers are taught to focus on distinction between edges and non-edges, rather than visual representations for semantic classification.
-This will cause conflicts in the bottom layers and therefore fail to provide discriminative gradient signals for parameter updating.
+Yu \etal \shortcite{yu2017casenet} also attempted to impose deep supervision of binary edges at Side-1 $\sim$ Side-3 in CASENet but observed divergence in the semantic classification at Side-5. \revise{Here, we provide an intuitive and reasonable explanation for this phenomenon.} With the top supervision of semantic edges, the top layers of the network will be supervised to learn abstracted high-level semantics that can summarize different appearance variations of object categories.
+Since bottom layers are the bases of top layers for the representation power of DCNNs, bottom layers will be supervised to serve top layers for obtaining high-level semantics through back propagation.
+Conversely, with bottom supervision of category-agnostic edges, bottom layers are taught to focus on distinction between edges and non-edges, rather than visual representations for semantic classification. \revise{Hence, bottom layers have two conflict supervision targets.
+Compared to traditional deep supervision applications that usually adopt the same type of supervision, we believe that such distinct supervision targets of SED lead to the failure of previous attempts to apply deep supervision for SED.
+Our motivation of this work comes from this hypothesis by trying to resolve such distinct supervision targets.}